ane/ane.github.io/_drafts/expressing-problems.md

 The [expression problem](https://en.wikipedia.org/wiki/Expression_problem) is a famous problem in programming languages.

-> "The Expression Problem is a new name for an old problem.
-The goal is to define a datatype by
-> cases, where one can add new cases to the datatype and new functions over the datatype, without
-> recompiling existing code, and while retaining static type safety (e.g., no casts)."

 Using *interfaces* (like in Java) as the datatype example, the problem simply asks whether it is possible to derive the interface and add new methods to the interface, without having to recompile existing code or to resort to using casts.